Everything You Need for Type Testing.

 Assertions

-The assertions can be used to write type tests (like in the above example) or mixed in your functional tests:
+The assertions can be used to write type tests (like in the above example) or mixed in your unit tests:

 import assert from "node:assert";